Fujiwara no Kiyokawa

 Fujiwara no Kiyokawa (藤原 清河), also known by the Chinese-style name Heqing (河清), was a Japanese noble of the Nara period.
 He was the fourth son of the sangi Fujiwara no Fusasaki, the founder of the Fujiwara Hokke.
 He reached the court rank of (従三位, ju san-mi) and the position of sangi, and was posthumously awarded the rank of (従一位, ju ichi-i).

-As an envoy to Tang China, he served the Tang court along with Abe no Nakamaro, but due to storms and the An Lushan Rebellion he was unable to return to his home, and died in China.
+As an envoy to Tang China, he served the Tang court along with Abe no Nakamaro, but due to storms and the An Lushan Rebellion he was unable to return to his home, and served as a Tang official in China.
+He died in 778 while still in China and was posthumously promoted to grand governor general of Luzhou by the Tang.